GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 ### Avoid verbs that end in -ing

 The progressive forms describe continuous actions.
-You don't need it to describe methods, that do their job instantly.
+You don't need it to describe methods that do their job instantly.
 Use simple present, preterit or future.

 ```
 Vector2 move ( Vector2 rel_vec )